Cannabidiol & Cannabinoids

 It’s important to note that when we discuss CBD and related cannabinoids that are currently legal in all 50 US states, we’re referring to cannabinoids that meet the requirements of the 2018 Farm Bill.
 This bill stipulates that CBD be sourced from the hemp plant (a very low-THC variant of cannabis), and contain no more than 0.3% THC, which is legal only in certain states.
 All Impact Naturals products are THC-free (under 0.02% THC, which is 10 times lower than the legal limit and as low as we can measure).
 To learn more about cannabis law or the 2018 Farm Bill, you can visit the US Department of Agriculture website at https://www.usda.gov/topics/hemp

-CBD as a compound doesn’t just exist in a plant: we humans have it inside us already.
-Cannabinoids are naturally produced inside the human body, as part of what’s known as the endocannabinoid system.
+Cannabinoids don’t just exist in plants: we humans have them inside us already.
+Endocannabinoids are naturally produced inside the human body, as part of what’s known as the endocannabinoid system.
 Among other things, the endocannabinoid system helps regulate how the body stays in a state of balance called homeostasis, and how well its other systems communicate with each other (you can have an in-depth look at the endocannabinoid system here).

-By interacting with different receptors, proteins, and chemicals in the brain, CBD helps the endocannabinoid systemfunction better, downshifting or upshifting the body’s various responses to trauma, stress, pain, or other stimuli as needed.
-Put simply, this is why many people experiencing the effects of stress, pain, anxiety, or related concerns may experience relief from those symptoms with regular CBD usage—it’s an ingredient the body already uses to regulate its healing and coping responses.
+By interacting with human physiology, plant-derived cannabinoids including CBD help the endocannabinoid system function better, downshifting or upshifting the body’s various responses to trauma, stress, pain, or other stimuli as needed.
+This is why many people experiencing the effects of stress, pain, anxiety, or related concerns may experience relief from those symptoms with consistent CBD usage.

 And CBD isn’t the only promising cannabinoid we know of.
 Other minor cannabinoids—such as cannabigerol (CBG) and cannabinol (CBN)—are showing some specialized benefit to humans, especially when combined with CBD.
 (In short, CBG may boost the efficacy of CBD, and CBN is associated with sleep and rest.
-Follow our blog for more updates as research continues—it’s an exciting time in cannabis research!)
+Follow our blog for more updates—it’s an exciting time in cannabis research!)

 When we seek to measure the ‘effectiveness’ of a substance for humans, we need to define our criteria.
 Impact Naturals products are unique for their superior bioavailability—how much of an ingested substance your body can actually use (as opposed to ‘process out’ and excrete).

 Typical CBD capsules are formulated with MCT (or medium-chain triglyceride) carrier oils.
 Commonly extracted from coconuts, MCT oil has skyrocketed in popularity thanks to the Keto diet.
 Whatever its health merits may be, however, MCT oil is not in fact ideal when it comes to efficiently carrying CBD to where it is needed in the body.
 Because of the way medium-chain triglycerides get digested, they and their accompanying CBD get dumped via the portal vein into the bloodstream, where they are at the mercy of the liver.
-The liver then filters out and eliminates the majority of the CBD––up to 80% in some cases––meaning significantly less CBD is available for use by the body than the amount stated on the product's label.
+The liver then metabolizes and inactivates the majority of the CBD––more than 80% in many cases––meaning significantly less CBD is available for use by the body than the amount stated on the product's label.

 By contrast, our capsules are formulated with patented CHYLOSOMA™ technology that relies on long-chain triglycerides.
-Once this formula is broken down into its essential lipid components in the GI tract, it can enter the lining of the small intestine, rapidly assemble into molecules called chylomicrons, and hitch a ride in the lymph channels that comprise the body’s lipid transport system.
-This system actually bypasses the liver to shuttle the cannabinoids all over the body––to tissues, organs, the blood and the brain––with minimal elimination by the liver.
+Once this formula is broken down into its essential lipid components in the GI tract, it can enter the lining of the small intestine, rapidly assemble into particles called chylomicrons, which enter the body’s lipid transport system.
+This system actually bypasses the liver on it’s way to the bloodstream where the chylomicrons shuttle the cannabinoids all over the body––to tissues, organs, the blood and the brain––with minimal elimination by the liver.
 This means most of our CBD gets to where it is ultimately needed.

 Added sugar is another important factor to consider, especially considering the ubiquity of gummies on the CBD market.
-Gummies are indeed fun––who doesn't love candy?––but when CBD is taken for a variety of health-focused reasons, added sugar can present a barrier to those with certain conditions, dietary needs, or taste preferences (even if you love 'em, gummies first thing in the morning can be a little jarring).
-By designing capsules that are easy to take and free of taste, we've opted to make them as accessible as possible.
+Gummies are indeed fun––who doesn't love candy?––but if you are taking CBD for health-focused reasons, added sugar can present a barrier to those with certain conditions, dietary needs, or taste.
+By designing capsules that are easy to take and free of taste, we've made them as natural as possible.

 All cannabinoids used by Impact Naturals are legal in the United States under the 2018 Farm Bill.
 We urge everyone, always, to seek medical attention and advice from your healthcare provider for your best care.